Rule-based autocorrection of Piping and Instrumentation Diagrams (P&IDs) on graphs: Rule-based autocorrection methodology

-Besides the graph pattern and manipulations, each rule includes further graph attributes: (i) An ID to identify the rule, (ii) the P\&ID milestone at which the rule is relevant, for instance, issue for review, issue for design, or issue for construction, (iii) a description on how the P\&ID should be revised, (iv) an explanation why the P\&ID should be revised, (v) the level of recommendation, for instance, the rule is a mandatory revision, a suggestion, or only a consideration, (vi) a boolean stating whether the rule describes a missing component, and (vii) the source of the rule.
+Besides the graph pattern and manipulations, each rule includes further graph attributes: (i) An ID to identify the rule, (ii) the P\&ID milestone at which the rule is relevant, for instance, issue for review, issue for design, or issue for construction~\citep{Toghraei2019_PipingInstrumentationDiagram}, (iii) a description on how the P\&ID should be revised, (iv) an explanation why the P\&ID should be revised, (v) the level of recommendation, for instance, the rule is a mandatory revision, a suggestion, or only a consideration, (vi) a boolean stating whether the rule describes a missing component, and (vii) the source of the rule.

 In total, we define 33 rules.
-We define the rules based on engineering heuristics, literature \citep{Woolf2009_ChemicalProcessDynamics}, and existing workflows at Flour©.
-Here, we describe five exemplary rules in Table \ref{tab:ESCAPE35_rules_table}.
+We define the rules based on engineering heuristics, literature~\citep{Woolf2009_ChemicalProcessDynamics}, and existing workflows at Flour©.
+Here, we describe five exemplary rules in Table~\ref{tab:ESCAPE35_rules_table}.
+The output of the methodology developed in this manuscript is a corrected P\&ID graph and the meta data of the applied rules as given in Table~\ref{tab:ESCAPE35_rules_table}.